The 2017 Syllabus

 ( 1 ) Isao Sarashina (biologist), "The Diversification of Life"

-( 3 ) Shuichi Ohno (President, Japan Space Elevator Association), "Space Elevator and the Future of Humanity"
+( 3 ) Shuichi Ohno (Chairman, Japan Space Elevator Association), "Space Elevators and the Future of Humanity"

 * International Exchanges